romana/romana.github.io/code/code.md

 We're currently working to get version 1.0 as soon as practical.
 See our [Roadmap](/roadmap/roadmap.html/) for what we're working on.

-We're working on improvements in the following areas and would love to have some help.
-There are open issues on our Github account on the following topics and would love some input.
+We're working on improvements in the following areas and would love some help:

 * [Service Insertion](http://www.github.com/romana)
 * [Load Balancing](http://www.github.com/romana)